Mokshi-student-101/delta-demo/README.md

 # delta-demo
-this is a demo class for Git & Github class
+this is a demo class for Git & Github class.